-- 7.1 This must be conducted in accordance with [FEI] General Regulations and the [FEI] Veterinary Regulations. - At ADS-recognized events, the use, control and testing of medication and other foreign substances shall be in accordance with USEF Rules and Regulations. - 7.2 At ADS-recognized events, the purpose of all Competitions is to match the talents of horses and Competitors against each other under fair and equal conditions.
-To ensure that the normal performance of a horse during a competition is not affected either deliberately or unintentionally by the influence of drugs, medications, or any form of veterinary treatment, the use of any prohibited drugs or medications is not allowed.

-935.8 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY.
+- 7.1 At ADS-recognized events, the use, control and testing of medication and other foreign substances shall be in accordance with USEF Rules and Regulations. - 7.2 At ADS-recognized events, the purpose of all Competitions is to match the talents of horses and Competitors against each other under fair and equal conditions.
+To ensure that the normal performance of a horse during a competition is not affected either deliberately or unintentionally by the influence of drugs, medications, or any form of veterinary treatment, the use of any prohibited drugs or medications is not allowed. - 935.8 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY.